zqfang/zqfang.github.io/content/posts/Make Bioinfo Uncool Again/2020-04-28-Seurat2Scanpy.md

 ## rpy2
 This is the old way.
-Very hard to make it work. **Not recommended!**

-Convert `Seurat` to `Scanpy` costed me a lot of time to convert seurat objects to scanpy.
+Very hard to make it work. **Not recommended!*Converting `Seurat` to `Scanpy` cost me a lot of time to convert seurat objects to scanpy.
 It's not a pleasant experience.

 ### 1. Install `Seurat v3.0.2`, or python kernel will always died!!!
 Don't know why latest seurat not work.